leela-zero/leela-zero/CLOUD.md

 # Quick facts before starting :

-- This free trial is entirely and totally free of charge, without any post free credit condition (for Google Cloud, i don't know about the other services)
+- This free trial is entirely and totally free of charge, without any obligatory end of free credit condition (this is the case for Google Cloud, i don't know about the other services)
 - With powerful GPU like the Tesla V100, you will be able to produce 16 games per hour (all 5% resign) for leela-zero 40 blocksx256, which is much more than what a public card like a GTX 1080 Ti can do.
 - To prevent abuse, spam, robots, etc, an id check will be performed with a valid credit card, but you will not be charged at all during the free trial
 - These instructions will create an entirely automated leela-zero autogtp VM instance thanks to a startup-script in metadata : after setting it up correctly, it will not require any operation and will install all needed packages, compile and run leela-zero with autogtp, and will produce games automatically